ansible-collections/microsoft.ad/docs/docsite/rst/guide_ldap_inventory.rst

 .. note::
     Legacy LAPS does not store the username, the above example hardcodes the user name ``Administrator``.

-If using the Windows LAPS setup without encryption, the following can be used to set the username and password:
+If using Windows LAPS without encryption, the following will assign the connection username and password to the LAPS-managed values:

 .. code-block:: yaml